Iliotibial band syndrome: Treatment

-Conservative treatments

-While ITBS pain can be acute, the iliotibial band can be rested, iced, compressed and elevated (RICE) to reduce pain and inflammation, followed by stretching.
-Utilization of corticosteroid injections and the use of anti-inflammatory medication on the painful area are possible treatments for ITB syndrome.
+While ITBS pain can be acute, the iliotibial band can be treated conservatively with rest, ice, compression and elevation (RICE) to reduce pain and inflammation, followed by stretching.
+Utilization of corticosteroid injections and the use of oral nonsteroidal anti-inflammatory drugs (NSAIDs) or topical NSAIDs on the painful area are possible treatments for ITB syndrome.
 Corticosteroid injections have been shown to decrease running pains significantly 7 days after the initial treatment.
 Similar results can be found with the use of anti-inflammatory medication, analgesic/anti-inflammatory medication, specifically.
-Other non-invasive treatments include things such as, flexibility and strength training, neuromuscular/gait training, manual therapy, training volume reduction, or changes in running shoe.
+Physical therapy is an effective treatment modality, with the goal of stretching the iliotibial band, tensor fasciae latae, and gluteus medius.
+Other non-invasive treatments include modalities such as flexibility and strength training, neuromuscular/gait training, manual therapy, training volume reduction, myofascial release, or changes in running shoe.
 Muscular training of the gluteus maximus and hip external rotators is stressed highly as those muscles are associated with many of the risk factors of ITBS.
 For runners specifically, neuromuscular/gait training may be needed for success in muscular training interventions to ensure that those trained muscles are used properly in the mechanics of running.
 Strength training alone will not result in decrease in pain due to ITBS, however, gait training, on its own can result in running form modification that reduces the prevalence of risk factors.

-Surgical treatments

-Treatments as intensive and invasive as surgery are utilized if several conservative approaches fail to produce results.
-6 months should be given for conservative treatments to work before surgical intervention as used.
+Surgery

+Surgery treatments are utilized if several conservative approaches fail to produce results.
+6 months of conservative treatments are generally used before surgical intervention.
+Surgery typically involves removal of a small piece of the iliotibial band to release excessive tension.
+Other procedures that have been utilized include resection of the iliotibial band bursa and z-lengthening.
+In the z-lengthening procedure, two horizontal incisions are made in the band and connected by a vertical incision, forming a z.
+The resulting sections are reattached together in a lengthened position, increasing the length of the band.

+Prognosis

+ITBS symptoms typically improve with treatment.
+An estimated 50-90% of patients have symptom resolution with 4-8 weeks of conservative treatment, while surgical patients also generally have good outcomes.
+Complications of ITBS include recurrence and exacerbation by return to activity following treatment, as well as possible progression to patellofemoral pain syndrome.